What Is A Partial Denture?

 Cast Metal Partial Denture

 This type of partial denture involves a metal framework that fastens to the mouth by way of clasps attached to the crowns.
-The metal framework is obviously not visible, it is covered by the gum-coloured acrylic plastic.
+The metal framework is obviously not visible, it is covered by gum-colored acrylic plastic.
 However, the clasps may be visible when you smile.

 Oftentimes, this type of partial denture is considered the main standard of partial denture replacements.
 This is because this type is sturdy, strong, and durable.
 Other types of partial dentures are compared to this type.

 Flexible Partial Denture

-Just as its name, the flexible partial denture is very flexible, lightweight and comfortable.
+Just as its name, the flexible partial denture is very flexible, lightweight, and comfortable.
 In fact, it is the most flexible of all types.
-The flexible partial denture is made of a realistic-looking nylon material and can be easily inserted by your emergency dentist into your mouth.
+The flexible partial denture is made of realistic-looking nylon material and can be easily inserted by your emergency dentist into your mouth.

 To fix this type of partial denture, your dentist does not need to modify any of your natural teeth.
 Most patients get used to this type of partial denture very quickly after the procedure due to its thinness and comfort.

 Tooth Flipper Removable Partial Denture

 The tooth flipper is not used as a permanent partial denture.
-It is usually used as a temporary replacement while your dentist orders for the long-standing, permanent replacement.
-However, tooth flipper is a great option to replace one or more missing teeth.
+It is usually used as a temporary replacement while your dentist orders for a long-standing, permanent replacement.
+However, a tooth flipper is a great option to replace one or more missing teeth.

 The tooth flipper can help to diminish bone loss in the jaw and prevent tooth movement when the gums heal.
 This type of partial denture is the cheapest and most convenient.
 Nevertheless, its quality corresponds to its low price i.e. it is thin and can easily break when dropped.
-Don’t forget, tooth flipper is just a temporary replacement until the permanent partial denture is ready.
+Don’t forget, that the tooth flipper is just a temporary replacement until the permanent partial denture is ready.

 In summary, the cast metal partial denture fits the mouth using clasps attached to the crowns, the flexible partial denture is very flexible and comfortable, while the tooth flipper works just as a temporal replacement until you get the permanent replacement.